 Filtering by wireless carriers

 Wireless carriers in the U.S. and Canada apply message filtering for two reasons.
 First, carriers filter messages to protect mobile subscribers from spam and other forms of unwanted messaging.
 Secondly, many carriers apply filtering in order to detect and block A2P traffic that is being sent via long code (currently, Verizon Wireless is the exception to this; see "Recent Developments" above).

-Carriers in the U.S. and Canada appear to be using adaptive (machine learning) software systems to protect their users.
+Carriers in the U.S. and Canada use adaptive (machine learning) software systems to filter messages.
 These systems look at both message content and volume, and behave very much like email filtering systems.
-Messages receive a cumulative score based on how many messages have come from a phone number during a certain time period, how many similar messages have transited the carrier’s network, or if the message contains content that makes it a high match for spam or A2P.
-Time periods are measured by the second, minute, hour and day.
+Messages receive a cumulative score based on factors including: how many messages have come from a phone number during a certain time period, how many similar messages have transited the carrier’s network, or do the message contents resemble known spam or unwanted messages.

 Carriers in the U.S. and Canada usually report to Twilio when a message has been filtered.
 If you suddenly see that a large number of your messages are resulting in a status of